marmelab/react-admin/docs/useCanAccessResources.md

 ## Usage

 `useCanAccessResources` takes an object `{ action, resources, record }` as argument.
-The `source` parameter is an array of the record properties names for which to check the access permission.
-In addition to react-query result properties, it returns a `canAccess` object that has a property for each provided source determining whether the user has access to it.
+The `resources` parameter is an array of resource names for which to check the access permission.
+In addition to react-query result properties, it returns a `canAccess` object that has a property for each provided resource determining whether the user has access to it.

 ```jsx
 import { useCanAccessResources, SimpleList } from 'react-admin';